Code-Institute-Submissions/SteveMiller7-P4-Hannahs-Nails_SepResub/README.md

 ![feature-already-booked-warning](https://res.cloudinary.com/millermayhem/image/upload/v1654780506/Screenshot_2022-06-09_at_14.14.31_t313z1.png)

-The salon is closed on a Sunday and a Monday so if they try to book on those days another message will appear"
+The salon is closed on a Sunday and a Monday so if they try to book on those days another message will appear

 ![feature-register](https://res.cloudinary.com/millermayhem/image/upload/v1654780506/Screenshot_2022-06-09_at_14.14.48_lombsm.png)